 1. Pay Attention to Gender Buying Trends

-2. Time Marketing Strategies Accordingly
+2. Time Your Marketing Strategies

-If you are selling pet products, push your products the first week of February, when women are more likely to shop for their Valentine’s Gifts.
-Another fact to keep in mind when planning your various marketing efforts – the peak sales days for Valentine’s Day are February 7 & 11.
+If you are selling pet products, push your campaigns during the first week of February, when women are more likely to shop for their Valentine’s Gifts.
+Another point to keep in mind when planning your various marketing efforts – the peak sales days for Valentine’s Day are February 7 & 11.

-3. Start a Sales Promotion
+3. Promote a Sales Event

 The same survey revealed that the number of promotion-driven customers rises to 60% for anyone under the age of 45, with those aged 25 to 34 being the most likely to look for an offer.
 That means if your target audience is under the age of 45, 60% of those consumers won’t even consider buying your product without a promotion or incentive.

 4. Create A Valentine’s Day Gift Guide

 These gift guides make Valentine’s Day shopping easy for your audience and helps your products get noticed.
 Combine it with a discount or a free shipping promotion, and it will be difficult for potential customers to say “no.”

-5. Start an Email Campaign
+5. Plan an Email Campaign

-6. Start a Social Media Contest
+6. Host a Social Media Contest

-Simply post a photo of the product(s) you are promoting to Instagram and Facebook.
-In the description tell followers to like the photo, follow your account, and tag a friend in the comments to enter to win a free product (they can tag multiple friends in multiple comments for extra entries).
+Simply post a photo of the product(s) you’re promoting to Instagram and Facebook.
+In the description, tell followers to like the photo, follow your account, and tag a friend in the comments to enter to win a free product (they can tag multiple friends in multiple comments for extra entries).

-This will increase your followers, since the friends that are tagged in the comments are likely to enter the contest themselves.
+This will increase your followers since the friends that are tagged in the comments are likely to enter the contest themselves.